jeffpapapa/Semi-Supervised-Learning-via-Clustering-Representation-Space/README.md

 6. train your model!

 ### Notification
-You can also modify more parameter settings such as iterations per epoch, learning rate,..., etc. from main.py
+You can also modify more parameter settings such as iterations per epoch, learning rate,..., etc. from the top of main.py

 ## Citation